 The supplier shall develop, maintain and implement a dependability plan for all project phases in conformance with the DRD in Annex C.

-The plan shall address the applicable requirements of this document.

 The plan can be included in the PA programme plan.

+The plan shall address the dependability requirements applicable to the project.

 The extent that dependability assurance is applied shall take account of the severity (as defined in Table 5-1) of the consequences of failures.

 The establishment and implementation of the dependability programme plan shall be considered in conjunction with the safety aspects of the programme.